underscoreio/essential-scala/src/pages/object-functional/monad-error-handling.md

 Now we've seen the justification for a different method of error handling, let's set out our desiderata:

-1. We want the type system to enforce error handling -- we must either explicitly propagate errors or handle them.
+1. We want the type system to enforce error handling---we must either explicitly propagate errors or handle them.
 2. We don't want the normal flow of the code to be obscured by error handling.
 3. We want useful information on error.
 4. We're prepared to learn a new concept to achieve this.